ckaestne/seaibib/README.md

 scale (at Amazon), whereas the specification mechanisms seem rather straightforward, but generally well written and teachable.

+Polyzotis, Neoklis, Martin Zinkevich, Sudip Roy, Eric Breck, and Steven Whang. "[Data validation for machine learning](https://mlsys.org/Conferences/2019/doc/2019/167.pdf)." *Proceedings of Machine Learning and Systems* 1 (2019): 334-347.

+> Similar in spirit to the Amazon paper above, describes data validation efforts at Google, mostly at a fairly high level.
+Mostly relates to schema enforcement and detecting drift between feature value distributions between batches of data.
+Also describes some efforts at suggesting schema inference (effectively specification/invariant mining) to help with adoption and evolution.
+Also suggests some simple fuzzing to detect crashing bugs in ML components for generated inputs that fit the schema.
+Can be read as support for schemas as interfaces between teams and components in ML-based systems.

 Polyzotis, Neoklis, Sudip Roy, Steven Euijong Whang, and Martin Zinkevich.
 2017. “[Data Management Challenges in Production Machine Learning](https://dl.acm.org/doi/pdf/10.1145/3035918.3054782).”
 In Proceedings of the 2017 ACM International Conference on Management of Data, 1723–26.
 ACM.